 To select the fixtures or dimmer channels that you want to control, you use the Fixture Select buttons to select the fixtures into the Editor.
 You can select fixtures or dimmers individually, or several at once.
+On the Sapphire Touch your fixtures may be patched on the top preset playbacks, which you select using the blue buttons, or in touch buttons in the Fixtures workspace window.

 - 1> Press the Select buttons for the fixtures you want.
-The select button will light up pale blue for selected fixtures or on the preset playback faders the select button will light up (they are also shown in light blue on the HUD). - 2> To select a range of fixtures, slide your finger across the touch buttons to draw a selection box.
+The select button will light up pale blue for selected fixtures (they are also shown in light blue on the HUD). - 2> To select a range of fixtures, slide your finger across the touch buttons to draw a selection box.
+For fixtures patched on the faders, hold down the Select button for the first fixture then press the Select button for the last fixture.